 In Year 5 the pupils have an opportunity to take part in a Young Voices concert with thousands of other pupils from other schools at the O2 Arena.

-Downsend has a dedicated team of peripatetic music staff offering tuition on various instruments including: flute, saxophone, clarinet, oboe, recorder, violin, viola, trumpet, trombone, piano, guitar, drum kit, percussion and singing.
+Downsend has a dedicated team of peripatetic music staff offering tuition on various instruments including: flute, saxophone, clarinet, oboe, recorder, violin, viola, trumpet, trombone, piano, guitar, cello, drum kit, percussion and singing.

 Children with outstanding musical talent have the opportunity to apply for a Music Scholarship.

 All children are encouraged to join one of our ensembles which include:

 - Lower School Rock Bands,

 - Brass Band,